thomasraydeniscool/tom.rayden.co/about.md

 ---
-layout: default
+layout: page
-title: Thomas Rayden
-subtitle: Stuff About Me
+title: About
 ---

+I am a software engineer living in Perth, WA.